singhkshitij/InstaBiosQuotes/Readme.md

 - Impress your girlfriends with romantic love status quotes.
 - Start and end your day with short good morning and goodnight status poems from this status maker app.
 - Quotes & status texts are available in English.

+# What's new in v4.0?

+✓ New updated Materialistic UI<br />
+✓ More Quotes Added <br />
+✓ Now You can send your own crafted quotes to Us !<br />
+✓ Quotes Images section Added !<br />
+✓ More Categories Added !<br />
+✓ Now Images Can be saved to the Device !<br />

 [![N|Solid](https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.techlad.instabio)